FutureProofHomes/Documentation/docs/satellite1-helpful-automations.md

 ### Contribute Your Blueprints
 Want to contribute?
-Submit a PR to Blueprints to the [GitHub repository](https://github.com/FutureProofHomes/Satellite1-HA-Automations) and we'll add it to the list!
+Submit a PR with your blueprints to the [GitHub repository](https://github.com/FutureProofHomes/Satellite1-HA-Automations) and we'll add it to the list!